gamblevore/speedie/Documentation/OptimisationTricks.md

 **Jeebox Example:**

-You have a multi-pass system parsing Jeebox...
+You have a multi-pass system using Jeebox...
 First validation, then clean-up, then actual processing...

 It makes more sense during validation, to convert the string ID to an integer ID.
-This way, you can more quickly process the items.
+This way, you can more quickly process the items, in future passes.

 On `Message`, there is a `.Tag` property, that allows 64K possible IDs. `.Flags` allows another 64K.
 Theres also the `.Obj` property that lets you store an object of any kind on the `message`, you can store anything you want on that object.